plclub/cis6700-23sp/README.md

 slack](plclub.slack.com).
 If you do not have access to this slack, please let me know.
 You should join this channel to receive announcements about the course.

+Course notes and other information will be distributed via [github](https://github.com/plclub/cis6700-23sp).

 ## Mask policy